Create a Website Account - Manage notification subscriptions, save form progress and more.

 The inspectors will not inspect a building unless the owner or a representative of the owner is present.
 An additional inspection fee will be charged for each inspection trip after the initial two.

 Show All Answers

 If a residence fails the inspection, the building inspector will notify the owner of noncompliance, and permanent water and utilities will not be authorized.
-In addition, if corrections are not made within ten days, temporary utilities will be disconnected.
+In addition, corrections must be made within ten days to ensure temporary utilities are maintained.